wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 The "root server" is a standalone Web site, but "satellite servers" are set up to point to the "root."
 This is a "satellite," set up as a WordPress plugin.
 It is very easy to install and use.
 It has an administration panel that lets you choose a map center, designate the root, set up the map zoom, and whether or not older browsers are supported.

-<strong>CAUTION:</strong> Be extremely cautious in upgrading to the 2.0 version, as it represents a MAJOR departure from the 1.X versions!
+<strong>CAUTION:</strong> Be extremely cautious in upgrading to the 3.0 version, as it represents a MAJOR departure from the 2.X versions!
 The styling, especially, has been affected.
 If you have customized your installation, you'll probably need to redo it.
 We recommend that you create a custom "theme," by modifying one of the supplied themes.

+Additionally, Version 3.0 of the plugin requires a root server version of 1.10.3 or greater.

 == Installation ==

-<a href="http://magshare.org/blog/bmlt-administration/">Go to this Web page to get very detailed instructions on installing and configuring the plugin.</a>
+<a href="http://bmlt.magshare.net/wordpress/">Go to this Web page to get very detailed instructions on installing and configuring the plugin.</a>

 == Screenshots ==